 Crown gall is a very common disease that affects a wide range of plants the world over.
 It is especially common in fruit tree orchards, and even more common among peach trees.
-But what causes peach crown gall, and what can you do to prevent it?
+What causes peach crown gall, and what can you do to prevent it?
 Keep reading to learn more about peach crown gall control and how to treat peach crown gall disease.

 About Crown Gall on Peaches

+What causes peach crown gall?
+Crown gall is a bacterial disease caused by the bacterium Agrobacterium tumefaciens.
+Typically, the bacteria enter the tree through wounds in the bark, which can be caused by insects, pruning, improper handling, or other environmental factors.
+Once inside the peach tree, the bacteria transforms healthy cells into tumor cells, and galls begin to form.
+The galls appear as small, wart-like masses on the tree’s roots and crown, though they can also develop higher on up the trunk and branches.
 They start out soft and light in color, but will eventually harden and deepen to dark brown.
 They can be half an inch to 4 inches (1.5-10 cm.) in diameter.
-Once the crown gall bacteria infect the tree’s cells, tumors may develop far from the original wound, where the bacterial aren’t even present.
+Once the crown gall bacteria infects the tree’s cells, tumors may develop far from the original wound, where the bacterial aren’t even present.

 How to Treat Peach Crown Gall